android·

 • set custom DNS to use Cloudflare

-• Installed the Lawnchair Launch
+• Installed the Lawnchair Launcher

 Conclusion

 I'll follow up later, but this is a good start.
-During the summer I take the kids to the pool every day and their mother play's games but, there is still too much tablet time!
+During the summer I take the kids to the pool every day and their mother plays games, but there is still too much tablet time!
 Here's hoping that at least the quality of videos is better with these hacks!

-To all the other parents out there.
-Best of luck!
+To all the other parents out there: Best of luck!